Hafnium compounds: Oxides

 The white hafnium(IV) oxide (HfO2), also known as hafnium dioxide or hafnia, with a melting point of 2,812 °C and a boiling point of roughly 5,100 °C, is very similar to zirconia, but slightly more basic.
 It is an electrical insulator with a band gap of 5.3~5.7 eV.

 Hafnium(IV) oxide typically adopts the same structure as zirconia (ZrO2).
 Unlike TiO2, which features six-coordinate Ti in all phases, zirconia and hafnia consist of seven-coordinate metal centres.
 A variety of other crystalline phases have been experimentally observed, including cubic fluorite (Fm3̅m), tetragonal (P42/nmc), monoclinic (P21/c) and orthorhombic (Pbca and Pnma).
 It is also known that hafnia may adopt two other orthorhombic metastable phases (space group Pca21 and Pmn21) over a wide range of pressures and temperatures, presumably being the sources of the ferroelectricity observed in thin films of hafnia.

 Thin films of hafnium oxides deposited by atomic layer deposition are usually crystalline.
 Because semiconductor devices benefit from having amorphous films present, researchers have alloyed hafnium oxide with aluminum or silicon (forming hafnium silicates), which have a higher crystallization temperature than hafnium oxide.

 Other compounds

-Hafnium diboride belongs to the class of ultra-hightemperature ceramics, a type of ceramic composed of hafnium and boron.
+Hafnium diboride belongs to the class of ultra-high temperature ceramics, a type of refractory ceramic composed of hafnium and boron.
 It has a melting temperature of about 3250 °C. It is an unusual ceramic, having relatively high thermal and electrical conductivities, properties it shares with isostructural titanium diboride and zirconium diboride.
 Nanocrystals of HfB2 with rose-like morphology were obtained combining HfO2 and NaBH4 at 700-900°C under argon flow: